bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 #?# Explain why this changes when you add the --non-deterministic --seed 3 flags.
 What is are these flags doing?
 Why did you get the result you saw in 2b?- 2 pt
 ## Tip: Look at the bowtie2 documentation!

 # ANSWER: In Bowtie 2, when a set of equally-good alignment choices are found, a pseudo-random number is used to decide which to report.
 The "--non-deterministic" option changes the way that this pseudo-random generator works.
 Normally, Bowtie 2 will report the same alignment for identical reads (same read name, nucleotide string, and quality string), even if there are many different equally good alignments.
 This was true for 2b, where no flags were used and the same alignment was reported for identical reads, even if there was ambiguity.
-However, by adding the "--non-deterministic --seed 3" flags, Bowtie 2 did not necessarily report the same alignment for identical reads.
-As a result, we learn that, as opposed to 2b, there were reads mapped to two different chromosomes in this case.
+However, by adding the "--non-deterministic --seed 3" flags in this question, Bowtie 2 did not necessarily report the same alignment for identical reads.
+As a result, we notice that, as opposed to 2b, the same read can be mapped to two different chromosomes in this case.

 #?# How do the number of off-diagonal reads and reads mapping to different chromosomes compare between where we mapped to two different genome versions (and then lifted over), versus the use of non-deterministic alignment?
-What fraction of reads that you found aligned to different chromsomes when using hg19 vs hg38 result from the differences between these two versions? - 3 pts
+What fraction of reads that you found aligned to different chromosomes when using hg19 vs hg38 result from the differences between these two versions? - 3 pts

 # ANSWER: Both the lifted over and the non-deterministic alignments had off-diagonal reads and reads mapping to different chromosomes.
 While there were more off-diagonal data points in the non-deterministic data set, the numeric value of reads that mapped to two different chromosomes was larger for the lifted over data set.
 From the non-deterministic alignment, we learned that 5517 mapped differently due to the arbitrary choice between equally-good alignments.
-Thus, there were 3330 reads (8847 - 5517), or 0.58% (3330 / 574865), that aligned to two different chromosomes because of actual differences between the hg19 and the hg38 genome builds.
+Thus, there were 3330 reads (8847 - 5517), or 37.64% (3330 / 8847), that aligned to two different chromosomes because of actual differences between the hg19 and the hg38 genome builds rather than alignment choice.
 ```

 Please knit your Rmd file to github\_document and include both in your